 Then, I attached the trim to the plywood benchtop with construction adhesive and finishing nails (with the help of my finishing nailer to speed things up).

-Afterwards, I gave the trim edges a light sanding by hand to bevel and smooth them.
+Afterward, I gave the trim edges a light sanding by hand to bevel and smooth them.

 Here’s another picture of the trim showing an inside corner: